Tobacco Free Policy

 - Contractors and vendors A provision will be inserted into contracts, e.g. construction and/or maintenance, to prohibit the employees of contractors/vendors from using tobacco materials on property owned or leased by Roseman University of Health Sciences.
 Employees and volunteers who observe a violation of the policy by a vendor should report the violation to a security officer or to the Office of Facilities Management.
 The security officer or Facilities Management personnel responding to the report will inform the violator that he/she must comply with the policy or have a complaint sent to his/her employer reporting the non-compliance.

-Compliance with this tobacco-free environment policy should go hand-in-hand with compassion and understanding.
+Compliance with this tobacco free policy should go hand-in-hand with compassion and understanding.
 It is a matter of mutual respect for the betterment of everyone’s experience at Roseman University of Health Sciences.
-The success of this policy will depend on the thoughtfulness, consideration, and cooperation of both users and non-users of tobacco products .
+The success of this tobacco free policy will depend on the thoughtfulness, consideration, and cooperation of both users and non-users of tobacco products .
 All students, faculty, and staff share in the responsibility for the successful implementation of this policy.
 Violations of the policy may be subject to disciplinary action.

 In further recognition of the incompatibility of Roseman University of Health Sciences’ educational mission and the promotion of tobacco products, effective immediately: